foghegehog/10days_stats_hackerrank/README.md

 # 10days_stats_hackerrank
-Solutions to HackerRank 10 Days With Statistics challenge
+Solutions to HackerRank 10 Days of Statistics challenge